cloudogu/ecosystem/docs/glossar_en.md

 # Glossary

-**Branch**\newline
+**Branch**
 Part of a repository.
 A repository can have multiple branches to work on.
-These branches can be merged if necessary.\newline
+These branches can be merged if necessary.

-**CAS**\newline
+**CAS**
-Central Authentication Service, the central authentication system for single sign-on in the Cloudogu EcoSystem.\newline
+Central Authentication Service, the central authentication system for single sign-on in the Cloudogu EcoSystem.

-**Cockpit**\newline
+**Cockpit**
-Overview dashboard in the Cloudogu EcoSystem that can be designed using custom dashboards.\newline
+Overview dashboard in the Cloudogu EcoSystem that can be designed using custom dashboards.

-**Dashboard**\newline
+**Dashboard**
-Information block or page to clearly display specific data.\newline
+Information block or page to clearly display specific data.

-**Dogu**\newline
+**Dogu**
 Japanese for "tool."
-In the Cloudogu EcoSystem, a dogu represents an application in the form of a container.\newline
+In the Cloudogu EcoSystem, a dogu represents an application in the form of a container.

-**iframe**\newline
+**iframe**
-Component for embedding web content into a document or web page.\newline
+Component for embedding web content into a document or web page.

-**markdown**\newline
+**markdown**
-Simply designed language to format text on the web.\newline
+Simply designed language to format text on the web.

-**PlantUML**\newline
+**PlantUML**
-Tool for easy and fast creation of UML diagrams and to integrate them into wikis or similar.\newline
+Tool for easy and fast creation of UML diagrams and to integrate them into wikis or similar.

-**Repository**\newline
+**Repository**
-Special database for systematic storage of models and their components.\newline
+Special database for systematic storage of models and their components.

-**Single Sign-on**\newline
+**Single Sign-on**
-Enabling permanent access to multiple applications through a central login to the system.\newline
+Enabling permanent access to multiple applications through a central login to the system.

-**Smeagol**\newline
+**Smeagol**
 Wiki for documenting a repository.
 All changes in a wiki are pushed directly to the repository by Smeagol after saving.
-This way the documentation is always up to date.\newline
+This way the documentation is always up to date.

-**User Management**\newline
+**User Management**
-Local management of users and desired groups in the Cloudogu EcoSystem.\newline
+Local management of users and desired groups in the Cloudogu EcoSystem.

-**Warp Menu**\newline
+**Warp Menu**
 The Warp Menu is displayed on every page of the Cloudogu EcoSystem on the right edge of the screen with an arrow symbol.
-In combination with the CAS, intuitive and easy navigation between all installed CES applications is possible.\newline
+In combination with the CAS, intuitive and easy navigation between all installed CES applications is possible.

-**Widget**\newline
+**Widget**
 Stand-alone and individually placeable area on the dashboard for a variety of purposes, such as information display.